PublicisSapient/ps-clouddevopscoe-meetups/README.md

 Below guidelines should be followed to host the referenceable content.
 1. Should not include PII/senstive details.
 2. Should not include any confidential/internal details of PS.
+3. Should be hosted here post reviewed by below POC's.

 # Owner
 PS Cloud & DevOps CoE Capability Team